add remove What is a beacon?

 It’s kind of like a lighthouse: it repeatedly transmits a single signal that other devices can see.
 Instead of emitting visible light, though, it broadcasts a radio signal that is made up of a combination of letters and numbers transmitted on a regular interval.

 Wrong : They only transmit signals that trigger an action in an app.

-Beacons consume a lot of power. => Answer: Our beacons have an estimated battery lifespan of 2 years with the right configuration.
-WeAreNexen is also taking care of maintenance and replacement of all Open Network beacons.
-If you opt for a Closed Network, your fully owned network, we advise on beacon choice and smart calibration.
-We also support in all operational maintenance.
+Wrong : Our beacons have an estimated battery lifespan of 2 years with the right configuration.
+WeAreNexen also takes are of maintenance and replacement op all Open Network beacons.
+If you choose for a Closed Network (your own private network), we advise on beacon choice and smart calibration.
+We also support all-in operational maintenance.

-Beacons are ideal for use cases between 1 to 50 meters. => Our answer: For ranges > 50 meters generally the use of Geofences is the better solution.
-Our limitation to geofences is that you can only select a maximum of 10 locations at a time within the vicinity of 7 kms.
+For ranges above 50 meters generally the use of Geofences is preferred.
+Our limitation with geofences is you can only select a maximum of 10 locations at once within the vicinity of 7 kms.

-In- or outdoor placement of beacons does not really make a difference.
+In- or outdoor placements of beacons does not really make a difference.
 The difference is situated in the complexity of the use case.
-We advise to start with simple point based use cases and grow gradually in complexity.
+We advise to start with a simple point based use case and expand gradually in complexity.